mhkhizil/ticketingSystem/README.md

-For live viewing of this web site go to -https://ticketing-system-dc8zpmcoz-mhkhizil.vercel.app/
+For live viewing of this web site go to -ticketing-system-chi.vercel.app

 #Tech used
 -react
 -vite